 The last post in this series will focus on the descendants of Ruth [Buffington] Harlan, one of the oldest daughters of the emigrant Richard Buffington, the migration of members of the Harlan and Buffington families to the Carolinas, and the service of two Buffington cousins in the 14th South Carolina Infantry.

-Some of the information for this post was taken from (1) The Buffington Family in America, privately published in 1965; (2) A Brief History of the Yeager, Buffington, Creighton… Families and Their Collateral Kindred of Pennsylvania, compiled by James Martin Yeager; and (3) A Comprehensive History of the Town of Gratz Pennsylvania, published by the Gratz Historical Society in 1997.
+Some of the information for this post was taken from (1) The Buffington Family in America, privately published in 1965; (2) A Brief History of the Yeager, Buffington, Creighton… Families and Their Collateral Kindred of Pennsylvania, compiled by James Martin Yeager; and (3) A Comprehensive History of the Town of Gratz Pennsylvania, published in 1997.